UniMiBAnalyses/ML4Anomalies/VAE_and_DNN/README.md

 kl_loss= kl_loss/100000000. # was 1000000.
 self.add_loss(kl_loss)
 ```
-Note that the KLD is multiplied by a scaling factor << 1, which means that reconstruction is favoured over regularization during the training.
-This factor was chosen as the one that gave the smallest value of the total training loss.

 ## VAE_model2.py
 This model is built as the previous one.
 However, the structure of encoder and decoder is changed: the number and size of the layers is different than in the previous case.